Denver Human Services (DHS)

 We are open Monday - Friday from 8 a.m. - 4 p.m.
 Closed on city holidays.

-Do I Qualify for Benefits?
+Do I qualify for benefits?

 MyFriendBen helps you understand the government benefits, programs and tax credits you’re eligible for.
 Benefits include programs uniquely available to Denver residents.
 On average, in 6 minutes, you will know the cash value of those programs and the time it takes to apply so you can quickly make a decision that’s right for you.